comdotlinux/python-firefoxbackup/README.md

 2. Python 3 from http://www.python.org/
 3. This python script.

-Just modify MozBackup.properties a use windows scheduler to backup firefox at specific time by running this script.
+Just modify MozillaBackup.properties a use windows scheduler to backup firefox at specific time by running this script.

 Please do let me know any Improvements, I am fairly new to Python.